Adyen/adyen-ios/Adyen.docc/Localization.md

 # Localization

-Both the Drop-in and the Components offer a an option to customize the strings to match the tone of voice your app.
+Both the Drop-in and the Components offer a an option to customize the strings to match the usecase / tone of voice your app.

 By default, the SDK attempts to use a device's locale for translation of text and formatting of monetary values.
 If the preferred device's locales are not supported, the SDK falls back to the **en-US** locale.